- Recommended Streaming Specs

 RTMP Channel testing can be performed from the Agenda tab on the Space page for your event as well as the Event RTMP Input menu in the Advanced Settings tab.

-- Find the channel you would like to test and select its corresponding Test Rtmp In button.
+- Find the channel you would like to test and click the Test Rtmp In button.

 - A popup will appear with additional information about RTMP stream testing.
 Review this information then select the Start Testing button.